Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/infrastructure-and-stewardship/essay.md

 Sutton SignWriting already operates as infrastructure.

-This document shows the main assets, the work currently required to keep them running, and the main risks, so a PI, administrator, or collaborator can see what a host institution would actually be supporting.
+The main assets, the work currently required to keep them running, and the main risks are visible enough that a PI, administrator, or collaborator can see what a host institution would actually be supporting.

 ## Overview